 Mt.
 Williamson Motel and Base Camp

-area where you can relax outside, a full bathroom, a refrigerator and a microwave.
-And there's free wi-fi and cable TV.
+Each individual cabin has new beds, linens and towels, a full bathroom, refrigerator, microwave and hair dryer.
+And there's wifi and cable TV.
+Enjoy a free breakfast from May 1st to October 31st.
 To check on rates or make a reservation, click here.

 Read what other people think of us on Trip Advisor and Yelp.

 Make a reservation online, call us at 760-878-2121 or email MtWilliamsonMotel@gmail.com.